CCEMGroupTCD/DARTassembler/docs/_build/html/_sources/doc_files/1_quickstart.rst.txt

 Welcome to the quickstart guide for DART!

-As an introductory example, we will walk through the process of assembling 100 octahedral Pd(II) complexes with neutral formal charge.
-Each complex will feature one `mer`-tridentate, one bidentate, and one monodentate ligand, which is referred to as ``mer-3-2-1`` geometry in DART.
+As an introductory example, we will walk through the process of assembling 100 square-planar Pd(II) complexes with neutral formal charge.
+Each complex will feature one cis-bidentate ligand and two monodentate ligands, randomly selected from the MetaLig database.
+This tutorial assumes that you have already installed DART by following the instructions in the :ref:`installation guide<installation_guide>`.

 DART is based around the :ref:`MetaLig database <metalig>`, featuring 41,018 ligands as source for the assembly of novel complexes.
-In this tutorial, we will first assemble complexes using a randomly selected subset of 1000 ligands, without targeting any particular chemical space.
+In this tutorial, we will first assemble complexes using a random subset of 5,000 ligands, without targeting any particular chemical space.
 Then, we will learn how to filter down the input ligands in order to generate complexes targeted to your own field of research and to generate those that are more likely to form stable complexes.

 Confirm DART Installation
 ----------------------------